IslamicRevival/IslamicRevival.github.io/content/blogging_theology/Notable_Observations_of_a_Muslim_Academic_in_Istanbul.md

 ### [00:00:00](https://www.youtube.com/watch?v=Nq9dkSVb8_s&t=0) - [00:00:00](https://www.youtube.com/watch?v=Nq9dkSVb8_s&t=0)

-The speaker in the video makes observations about the growing number of Muslim women who are wearing hijabs at the university he attends.
+makes observations about the growing number of Muslim women who are wearing hijabs at the university he attends.
 He speculates about what this might mean for the future.

-**[00:00:00](https://www.youtube.com/watch?v=Nq9dkSVb8_s&t=0)** The speaker noted that, in recent times, half of the female students at a university he attended were wearing hijabs, and that this was a new development.
+**[00:00:00](https://www.youtube.com/watch?v=Nq9dkSVb8_s&t=0)** noted that, in recent times, half of the female students at a university he attended were wearing hijabs, and that this was a new development.
 He speculated about what this might mean for the future.

 ## Full transcript with timestamps